 On the other hand, the brushes that are used today are vastly different from those that were sold even 20 years ago.
 The materials and designs for mascara brushes are almost constantly being updated.
 There are a huge variety of styles available to choose from today, each promising different results.

 The twisted wire brush is the most common kind of mascara brush.
 Nearly every mascara user recognizes this brush.
 A twisted wire brush’s nylon fibers protrude from a central wire.

 Another common style of mascara brush is the plastic brush.
-A plastic brush is able to be molded into a flexible form.
+A plastic brush can be molded into a flexible form.
 These are becoming more popular and allow for many different mascara brush types.

-Not just made from different materials, brushes also come in a number of different shapes.
+Not just made from different materials, brushes also come in several different shapes.
 Designed for different purposes, each shape gives a specific look.
 Here is a look at some of the main brush shapes:

 The Classic Wand

 As the name implies, this classic mascara brush shape forms the foundation of any woman’s mascara supplies.
 A classic brush creates a natural appearance for the lashes.
 This is a brush that will not be able to provide much in the way of volumizing effects.

 For ladies looking for maximum volumizing, choose an oversized wand.
 This wand adds a tremendous amount of volume to an eyelash, giving a bold, intense look.

 Cone or Tapered Wand